rwjblue/ember-cli-content-security-policy/README.md

 }
 ```

+> Keywords such as `self`, `none`, `unsafe-inline`, nonces and digests must be wrapped in single quotes (`'`) as shown above.
+Please find more details about valid source expression in [§ 2.3.1.
+Source Lists of CSP specification](https://www.w3.org/TR/CSP3/#framework-directive-source-list).

 ### Example

 If your site uses **Google Fonts**, **Mixpanel**, a custom API at **custom-api.local** and you want to deliver the CSP using a meta element: